Master Agreement (E204CW)

 4. Move the Software in the licensed configuration to a replacement computer;

-5. Distribute to third parties Software and any associated Authorization Codes required for use of a Deployment License; and
+5. Distribute Software and any associated Authorization Codes required for use of a Deployment License to third parties; and

 c.
 Customer may use all fonts provided with the Software for any authorized use of the Software.
 Customer may also use Esri fonts separately to print any output created by the Software.
 Any use restrictions for third-party fonts included with the Software are set forth in the font file itself.